japila-books/apache-spark-internals/docs/storage/BlockTransferService.md

 == [[implementations]] BlockTransferServices

-xref:storage:NettyBlockTransferService.adoc[] is the default and only known BlockTransferService.
+storage:NettyBlockTransferService.md[] is the default and only known BlockTransferService.

 == [[fetchBlockSync]] fetchBlockSync Method